 Fast-track Urbanization to Spur Growth, Shelter Afrique Urges African Countries

-By RE Updates - - Africa
+By RE Updates - about 1 year ago - Africa

 Pan- African housing and urban development financier, Shelter Afrique has urged African countries to fast-track urbanization to stimulate economic development across the continent.

 Speaking at the 9th Africities Conference held in Kisumu, Kenya between 17-21 May, 2022 and attended by over 11,000 people, including 8,000 official delegates from across Africa and globally, Shelter Afrique’s Head of Policy, Research and Partnerships Dr. Muhammad Gambo said urbanization could play a major role in economic and social progress, if well managed.

 “No country has grown to middle income without industrializing and urbanizing and none has grown to high income without vibrant cities.
 China, for instance, is widely held up as an example of how urbanization can fuel industrialization and transform living standards.
 This is why we strongly believe African countries should put more emphasis on effective urbanization if they intend to lift their people out of mass poverty, and doing so, fast,” Dr. Gambo said.